nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a task : `add`

-Adds a task to Taskify.
+Adds a new task to Taskify.

 Format: `add n/NAME desc/DESCRIPTION [date/DATE] [t/TAG]…`